sguox002/leetcode/leetcode-all.md

 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-652	Find Duplicate Subtrees    		51.3%	Medium
+postorder get the subtree's serialization and check hashmap.
+->>

+<<-655	Print Binary Tree    		55.4%	Medium
+row number = height, col number shall be odd. even the node does not exist you need reserve space for it.
+->>
+<<-654	Maximum Binary Tree    		80.6%	Medium
+root is the max. find the max divide into left and right.
+->>
+<<-653	Two Sum IV - Input is a BST    		55.9%	Easy	->>

 <<-662	Maximum Width of Binary Tree    		40.2%	Medium
 width is the level width. (according to full tree definition) dfs with full tree index.